Text editing properties

 This is a handy utility for the synthetic chemists to calculate the molar quantities of reagents and products and the yields of the reaction (Accelrys Draw has a similar calculator as separate add-in):

-A handful of different unofficial add-ins are available for Accelrys Draw13
+A handful of different unofficial add-ins are available for Accelrys Draw

 Documentation